Siamese cat: Colourpoint pattern

-The pointed pattern is a form of partial albinism, resulting from a mutation in tyrosinase, an enzyme involved in melanin production.
+The colourpoint pattern is a form of partial albinism (acromelanism), resulting from a mutation in tyrosinase, an enzyme involved in melanin production.
 The mutated tyrosinase enzyme is heat-sensitive; it fails to work at normal body temperatures but becomes active in cooler (< 33 °C) areas of the skin.
 The heat-sensitive enzyme results in a dark colouration in the coolest parts of the cat's body, like the extremities and the face, which are cooled by the airflow through their sinuses.

-Siamese kittens are cream or white at birth and develop visible points in the first few months of life in colder parts of their body.
+Due to the temperature-sensitive pigmentation, Siamese cats tend to darken with age, and generally, adult Siamese living in warm climates have lighter coats than those in cool climates.
+Siamese kittens are cream to white at birth and develop visible points in the first few months of life in colder parts of their body.
 By the time a kitten is four weeks old, the points should be sufficiently distinguishable to recognise which colour they are.

+Colour varieties

-Siamese cats tend to darken with age, and generally, adult Siamese living in warm climates have lighter coats than those in cool climates.
-Originally the vast majority of Siamese had seal (extremely dark brown, almost black) points, but occasionally Siamese was born with "blue" (a cool grey) points, genetically a dilution of seal point; chocolate (lighter brown) points, a genetic variation of seal point; or lilac (pale warm grey) points, genetically a diluted chocolate.
-These colours were considered "inferior" seal points and were not qualified for showing or breeding.
+Originally the vast majority of Siamese had black ('seal'; extremely dark brown, almost black) points, but occasionally Siamese were born with blue (a cool grey) points, genetically a dilution of black point; chocolate (lighter brown) points, a genetic variation of black point; or lilac (pale warm grey) points, genetically a diluted chocolate.
+These colours were considered "inferior" black points and were not qualified for showing or breeding.
 These shades were eventually accepted by the breed associations and became more common through breeding programmes specifically aimed at producing these colours.
-Later, outcrosses with other breeds developed Siamese-mix cats with points in other cat colours and patterns, including red and cream points, lynx (tabby) points, and tortoise-shell ("tortie") points.
+Later, outcrosses with other breeds developed Siamese-mix cats with points in other cat colours and patterns, including red and cream points, tabby (US English: 'lynx') points, and tortoiseshell ('tortie') points.

-In the United Kingdom, all pointed Siamese-style cats are considered part of the Siamese breed.
-The Cat Fanciers' Association, considers only the four original fur colours as Siamese: